 At our Calgary employment law firm, we see termination and dismissal cases daily.
 Although these terms sound quite distinct, they are interchangeable and both define the end of an employment relationship.
+We are here to help.
+A New Era of Calgary Employment Lawyers.

 Can employment termination be a good thing?